DhananjayPorwal/obsidian-super-minimal-setup/README.md

 # 📦 Installation

 1. Download and install [Obsidian](https://obsidian.md/).
-2. Download the latest release of this repository.
+2. Get the latest release of this repository.
 3. Extract the contents of the zip file.
+4. Open the extracted folder in your Obsidian vault.

 # 🧩 Plugins